Themekraft/wc4bp/readme.txt

 8. Profile Address Details

 == Changelog ==
+= 3.1.8 27 Jun 2018 =
+* Fixing the get active endpoint function to work in the free version.
+*

 = 3.1.7 24 Jun 2018 =
 * Adding new localization files.
 * Adding a helper for the AddOns, insert items in the tabs with certain order.